SystemsApproach/ops/control.rst

 x-config is the core of the Runtime Control.
 Its job is to store and version configuration data.
-Configuration is pushed to x-config through its northbound gNMI interface, stored in an persistent Key/Value-store, and pushed to backend subsystems using a southbound gNMI interface.
+Configuration is pushed to x-config through its northbound gNMI interface, stored in a persistent key-value store, and pushed to backend subsystems using a southbound gNMI interface.

 A collection of YANG-based models define the schema for this